cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 {{< /gsHighlight >}}

 Depending on the cloud environment and the server specifications you provided, the process will take between 10 to 20 minutes to complete.
-After validating the configuration, `cfy` downloads the relevant packages and install all of the components.
+After validating the configuration, `cfy` downloads the relevant packages and installs all of the components.

 On successful completion of the process, the following message is displayed.

 {{< gsHighlight  bash  >}}